 The Neuroscience PhD Program grants PhDs only.
 We do not offer a Master’s Degree.
 Applications are accepted in late fall for the class entering in August of the following academic year.

 >> Go to the Berkeley Graduate Division website to apply.
 Applications are accepted from the beginning of September through December 1st for admission the following year.

-The deadline for receipt of complete applications is December 1st, including transcripts, GRE test scores, and recommendation letters.
+The deadline for receipt of complete applications is December 4th at 8:59pm PST (Deadline extended due to technical difficulties), including transcripts, GRE test scores, and recommendation letters.
 Late applications are not accepted or reviewed.
 We do not accept applications for Spring semester.
 The entire application process is online and it includes uploading transcripts, Personal History Statement, and Statement of Purpose, inputting the registration number for GRE and/or TOEFL exams, and filling out contact information for at least three recommenders.

 It is the responsibility of the applicant to ensure that all materials, including recommendation letters, are submitted by the deadline.